sleepymalc/pbb.wtf/content/posts/How2TypeFast/index.md

 	<img width="80%" src="figures/Karabiner-Elements.png"/>
 </div>

-You can easily import these using the [source code](#source-code) at the end, which can be used as your own setting's starting point.
+You can easily import these settings [at the end](#import-settings), which can be used as your own setting's starting point.
 Now, let's walk through them one by one.

 ## Arrow Keys